anyun-rajput/UAT-inFlaw/README.md

 Connect your smartphone with pc using usb data cable

-All the remaining done will be done by UAT-inFlaw tool.
+All the remaining work will be done by UAT-inFlaw tool.
   (allow device from smartphone when UAT-inFlaw detect the smartphone for better result )